UkrainianProgrammer/video2mp3/README.md

 * Kubernetes
 * MongoDB
 * MySQL DB
+* Email: turn on Less secure app access in the security section of your email

 This is a microservice application.
 Therefore, it needs to be deployed in several parts.